brotatotes/bht-automation/bht gen 1/Matthew/Chapter 22/Matthew 22 10 bht.md

 3. "The Jews, by their rejection of the gospel, did not frustrate the grace of God."

 ### Archibald T Robertson:
+1. "The wedding (ο γαμος)." - This phrase refers to the event of a wedding or marriage celebration.
-1. "The wedding (ο γαμος).
-But Westcott and Hort rightly read here ο νυμφων, marriage dining hall."
+2. "But Westcott and Hort rightly read here ο νυμφων, marriage dining hall." - The alternative reading suggests that the phrase refers to the dining hall where the wedding feast takes place.
-2. "The same word in Matthew 9:15 means the bridechamber."
+3. "The same word in Matthew 9:15 means the bridechamber." - In another context, the word used here can refer to the bridal chamber, indicating a private space for the newly married couple.

+### John Gill:
+1. "The Gospel ministry is the means of gathering souls to Christ, and to attend his ordinances, and into his churches."
+2. "Some are good and some bad, as the fishes gathered in the net of the Gospel are said to be."
+3. "The whole sets forth the diligence of the servants, in executing their master's orders, with so much readiness and exactness."

 ### John Wesley:
-1. "They gathered all" - This phrase highlights the collective effort of the disciples in spreading the message of Jesus.
-It emphasizes their unity and shared purpose in proclaiming the good news to all people, regardless of their background or location.
+1. "They gathered all" - This phrase emphasizes the unity and collective effort of the disciples in spreading the message of Jesus.
+It highlights the importance of coming together as a community to fulfill the mission of sharing the gospel.

-2. "By preaching every where" - This statement underscores the disciples' commitment to reaching out to every corner of the world with the message of salvation.
-It reveals their boldness and determination to share the transformative power of Jesus' teachings, not limiting themselves to a specific region or group of people.
+2. "By preaching every where" - This statement underscores the extent of the disciples' evangelistic efforts.
+It suggests that they were not confined to a specific location or limited in their outreach.
+Their preaching was not restricted to one place but was carried out far and wide, demonstrating their dedication and commitment to spreading the good news.

-3. "By preaching every where" - This phrase also suggests the disciples' recognition of the universal nature of the gospel.
-It implies their understanding that the message of Jesus is meant for all people, transcending cultural, social, and geographical boundaries.
-Their preaching was not limited to a specific audience but aimed to reach every individual who would listen and respond to the call of faith.
+3. "By preaching every where" - This phrase also implies the urgency and passion with which the disciples proclaimed the message of Jesus.
+It suggests that they were actively engaged in sharing the gospel, not waiting for people to come to them but actively going out to reach others.
+Their tireless efforts reflect their deep conviction and belief in the transformative power of the gospel.

 ## Generation Details